Pejepscot Historical Society

 The society is headquartered on the left side of an Italianate duplex.
 The right side houses the Skolfield-Whittier House, a society museum.

-The Pejepscot Historical Society, known as the Pejepscot History Center, is the fourth oldest historical society in the state of Maine.
+The Pejepscot Historical Society, known as the Pejepscot History Center, is the fourth-oldest historical society in the state of Maine.
 Founded in 1888, the society's mission is to preserve and celebrate the history of the Pejepscot region, which includes the towns of Brunswick, Harpswell and Topsham.

 History of the society

 Beginnings

+The society has used the former First Congregational Church building, located on School Street and completed in 1827, since 1892.

 The society was founded by 16 local citizens who officially met for the first time on January 10, 1888, at the Brunswick Selectmen's Room in the Odd Fellows building.
 At the time, the town of Brunswick was recognized as the largest and wealthiest in the state and was nearing its 150th anniversary.
 Brunswick's rapid industrialization "inspired many to look back at the lifestyles, traditions, and history of the area soon to be lost".

 At this first meeting the group adopted a set of by-laws, elected officers, approved a regular meeting schedule and established membership dues at $1.
 The group's first order of business was to plan Brunswick's 150th anniversary celebration, scheduled for June 13, 1889.
 Originally referred to as "Local Historical Society", by the time of its legal incorporation in December 1891 the group had chosen the name "Pejepscot Historical Society" to reflect the history of not just the town of Brunswick but of the region.

 By 1889 the society had amassed a collection of approximately 500 artifacts.
 In 1891 charter member John Furbish purchased the 1827 First Congregational Church building on School Street (later known as the Varney Lecture Hall) in Brunswick for the society's use at the price of $1,000.
 The organization then worked to raise the $1000 (as well as an additional $500 for repairs) needed to buy the building from Furbish.
-By the end of 1892 the society had its first home and on May 3, 1893 the first artifacts were moved into the School Street building.
+By the end of 1892 the society had its first home, and on May 3, 1893, the first artifacts were moved into the School Street building.